eric3119/jmt/docs/tests.md

+---
 ## Quality assurance

-For perform the system tests, the [pytest](https://docs.pytest.org/en/7.1.x/) library was employed.
+To perform the system tests, we employ the [pytest](https://docs.pytest.org/en/7.1.x/) library.
-Tests were designed to ensure the tool quality, and guarantee that it meets the requirements and scope.
+The tests were designed to ensure the tool quality, and guarantee that it meets the requirements and scope.

-Since that tool operates mainly over repositories, we create two dummy repositories ([Java](https://github.com/correiajoao/Java/) and [Python](https://github.com/correiajoao/Python/)) for tests.
+Since our tool operates mainly over repositories, we create two dummy repositories ([Java](https://github.com/correiajoao/Java/) and [Python](https://github.com/correiajoao/Python/)) for tests.

 #### Test log
 All the tests log is available [**here**](https://htmlpreview.github.io/?https://github.com/correiajoao/jmt/blob/main/docs/test_log.html).

+---
 ### Test Suits

 ##### [test.aggregator]()